-NAEgypt does not have any page on social media sites, and not related to any addiction treatment organization or any other organization.
+NAEgypt is not related to any addiction treatment organization or any other organization.

 Who are members of NA?

 Anyone who wants to stop using drugs may become a member of Narcotics Anonymous.
 Membership is not limited to addicts using any particular drug.

 Those who feel they may have a problem with drugs, legal or illegal, including alcohol, are welcome in NA.
 Recovery in NA focuses on the problem of addiction, not on any particular drug…

 What is the Online Meetings?
 To know about Online Meeting press here